Data-Alchemy/ADF_Deployments/readme.md

 2. Runs a script to collect and stage the deployment artifacts.
 3. Publishes the artifacts to the pipeline for further stages to consume.

-### Stage: Sandbox
+### Stage: Dev

-This stage is responsible for deploying the ADF to the Sandbox environment.
+This stage is responsible for deploying the ADF to the Dev environment.
 It depends on the CollectArtifacts stage and is only triggered if there are applicable changes to the deployment artifacts.
 It performs the following steps:

 1. Downloads the deployment artifacts from the pipeline.
-2. Replaces any environment variables to match sandbox
+2. Replaces any environment variables to match Dev
 3. Uses the Azure CLI task to deploy the ADF using the ADF CLI.
 4. The ADF CLI deployment script is executed, passing the necessary parameters for deployment.

 ### Stage: Test

 This stage is responsible for deploying the ADF to the Nonprod environment.
-It performs similar steps as the Sandbox stage:
+It performs similar steps as the Dev stage:

 1. Downloads the deployment artifacts from the pipeline.
-2. Replaces any environment variables to match sandbox
+2. Replaces any environment variables to match Dev
 3. Uses the Azure CLI task to deploy the ADF using the ADF CLI.
 4. The ADF CLI deployment script is executed, passing the necessary parameters for deployment.